 In this section, we are going to discuss the steps on how we can load a PDF from a local drive, then convert PDF to HTML online and save the output in Cloud storage.

 - The first step is to create an instance of PdfApi while passing Client ID and Client Secret as arguments

 - Secondly, define string variables for input PDF and resultant .zip to be stored in cloud storage

-- Thirdly, load the input PDF into stream instance
+- Thirdly, load the input PDF into the stream instance

-In this article, we have discussed the steps on how to convert a PDF file to HTML in various approaches including the PDF file already stored in Cloud storage or loading it from the local system.
-We have learned that the conversion can be performed with fewer code lines without compromising the fidelity of the document.
+In this article, we have discussed the steps on how to convert PDF to HTML in various approaches.
+We managed to load the PDF file already stored in Cloud storage as well as loaded a file from the local drive and converted it to HTML format.
 Please be noted that Aspose.PDF Cloud SDK for .NET is distributed under an MIT license and its complete source code is available for download over GitHub.
-In case you encounter any issue while using the API, or you have any related query, please feel free to contact through the Free product support forum.
+In case you encounter any issue while using the API, or you have any related queries, please feel free to contact us through the Free product support forum.

 We also recommend visiting the following links to learn more about